AliceRose56/My-Portfolio/README.md

 - *Portfolio Projects*, these are *big* projects that occur at the end of each chapter of a course, which are the culmination of all the skills I aquired in that chapter

 ### Challenge projects:
-*Instead of a guided project format, this project type contain a series of open-ended requirements that must be met in order to be considered complete.
+*Instead of a guided project format, this project type contains a series of open-ended requirements that must be met in order to be considered complete.
 There are many possible ways to correctly fulfill all of those requirements.*

 - #### These project folders contain:
   - A text file contianing the premise and requirements of the project